gilesknap/mciwb/docs/tutorials/05a-modules.rst

    from mciwb import Direction, Item, get_client

+The 2nd import function is importing things from ``mciwb``. ``mciwb`` is the package that contains the Minecraft world builder.
+We have already been using functions and variables defined in this package.

+So, Direction and
+Item are already familiar, we have previously used them in iPython without needing to import them.
-The 2nd import function is importing things from ``mciwb``.
-Direction and Item are already familiar, we need to import them here because we are writing a new module called ``pagoda``.
-When working on the iPython prompt we are already in the ``mciwb`` so we can see Direction and Item already.
+But we need to import them here because we are writing a new module called ``pagoda``. import is the command to share code between modules and is therefore required in our new ``pagoda`` module.

+Once you become familiar with Python you will eventually be comfortable looking at online documentation to discover packages and modules you want to use and discovering the imports you need to use them.
+But for now it is easiest just to copy the import statements from examples like ``pagoda.py``.

 get_client
 ~~~~~~~~~~